 MED 120 Emergency Dialogue: Exploring Critical Action to Prevent a Terminal Crisis #3

-As a response to the current crisis, the Mercator European Dialogue is launching its new MED 120 format.
+As a response to the current crisis, the Mercator European Dialogue has launched its new MED 120 format.
 120 minutes for facilitated online dialogue among members of parliament and a policy deep dive enriched with condensed and highly specialized expert insights.

 We have a crisis that requires decisive leadership to provide key supports for society.
 The ‘doctors’ – strategists, NGOs and policymakers – are circulating many ideas for a better future that might be useful to pursue once the patient is discharged.
 But the ‘patient’ – EU economy and society – is now in critical condition.